The start of Caroline’s rhabdomyosarcoma story

 A cancer diagnosis is a life-changing event for all families.
 Caroline had been unwell for six months but we never considered it was cancer.
 She’d lost her appetite, complaining occasionally of earache.
 She developed a lump under her left ear but the pain was never enough to call the doctor.

-In January 2017, the GP diagnosed a swollen gland, prescribing antibiotics for an ear infection.
-After 4 further visits, while a pencil-like lump developed on Caroline’s tongue, I exploded on February 27th.
+In January 2017, the GP diagnosed a swollen gland, and prescribed antibiotics for an ear infection.
+After four further visits, a pencil-like lump developed on Caroline’s tongue, I exploded on February 27.
 Caroline had suffered a weekend of agony.

-During a 12 minute conversation persuading the GP to see Caroline, the doctor asked my concerns.
+During a 12-minute conversation persuading the GP to see Caroline, the doctor asked about my concerns.
 I nearly screamed “A brain tumour or leukaemia” but Caroline was close so I waffled about mumps, glandular fever and trigeminal neuralgia.
 Caroline’s lips had developed pins and needles that morning.
-Finally she had blood tests.
+Finally, she had blood tests.
 Looking back I knew it was cancer from the moment we entered the hospital.
 Nothing has been the same since.